 Day one of the festival is usually the most anticipated, just because of the 12 month wait since the last race.
 It’s a day that the organisers have really thought about in terms of hitting the ground running and there are some monster races straight from the off.

 The day kicks off with the Supreme Novices’ Hurdle and is one of the fastest races of the whole meeting.
 It’s a highly excitable race and whilst not always the easiest to call it’s a great curtain raiser for the four days.
-The massive fields means that value can be found.

 The next race is the Arkle Chase, named after one of the festival’s most iconic horses.
 This two-miler isn’t the longest race by any means, but as it’s run over fences, it offers a demanding first look at some of the jumps that the riders can expect to navigate over throughout the week.

-The highlight of the day is undoubtedly the Champions Hurdle, one of three Grade 1 races that day.
+The highlight of the day is undoubtedly the Champions Hurdle, one of four Grade 1 races that day.
 It is again run over two miles and showcases some of the best hurdlers in the world.
 To give you an idea of the calibre of horse, previous winners have included Istabraq, See You Then, Annie Power, Hurricane Fly, Binocular and the list just keeps going on.

 The final three races for the day are the David Nicholson Mares’ Hurdle, Fred Winter Juvenile Handicap Hurdle and the National Hunt Challenge Cup.